laughingclouds/tgos/JOURNAL.md

 # Journal
 For recording my progress on this project.
 This section will serve as a primitive form of a timeline.

+**These are NOT instructions.
+Simply a record of what I did to make _my_ version of LFS.
+There can be little changes that may make my installation process different than what the LFS books intends.**

 ## System Information
 The main work is done on a debian (bookworm ver.
 12.9.0) distro installed on hyper-v with a virtual hard disk of 70 GB.